Matters — 2025

 Mar 20: Carried: 12 to 0

-Preston Hollow Village Phase 3, LP is proposing a development plan and landscape plan for property at the northwest corner of North Central Expressway and Walnut Hill Lane within Planned Development District No. 750.
-The plan establishes how the property will be developed and landscaped, subject to City Plan Commission review.
+Preston Hollow Village Phase 3, LP submitted an application for a development and landscape plan at the northwest corner of North Central Expressway and Walnut Hill Lane.
+The City Plan Commission reviewed the proposal, with staff recommending approval.
+The matter remained under review before becoming inactive.

 Aug 7: Carried: 14 to 0